Your Website Is Your Best Reservation Tool — If It Works

 The single most important element on a restaurant website is a clear, immediate path to making a reservation.
 Not buried in a menu.
 Not three clicks deep.
 Right there, visible without scrolling, on every device.

-Whether you use OpenTable, Resy, or a direct booking form — the link to it should be the most prominent call to action on your homepage.
+Whether you use OpenTable, Resy, Yelp Reservations, SevenRooms, Tock, or a direct booking form — the link to it should be the most prominent call to action on your homepage.
+And the widget itself needs to match your brand, not feel like a bolted-on afterthought.

 Your Menu Needs to Be Accessible in One Click

 Guests decide whether to book based on the menu.
-If they cannot find it immediately, or if it is a PDF that takes ten seconds to load on a phone, you have already lost them.
+If they can't find it immediately — or if it's a PDF that takes ten seconds to load on a phone — you've already lost them.

 Your menu should be: